splunk-soar-connectors/microsoftteams/manual_readme_content.md

         For revoking the permissions, please refer [this](https://learn.microsoft.com/en-gb/azure/active-directory/manage-apps/manage-application-permissions?pivots=ms-graph) documentation.

-        It might happen sometimes that after removing the permissions from the azure app, it might be still visible in the state file as those permissions aren’t fully revoked.
+        After removing the permissions from the Azure app, it might still be visible in the state file as those permissions aren’t fully revoked.

         To verify the permissions are revoked or not, follow the below steps:
         - Navigate to the https://portal.azure.com in a browser and log in with a Microsoft account